Rolando Dy: Brave Combat Federation

 After the title loss, Dy returned to Brave CF, facing Anzor Abdulkhozhaev at Brave CF 33 on December 27, 2019.
 He lost the bout via technical knockout in the first round.

 Dy faced Maciek Gierszewski at Brave CF 42 on September 24, 2020.
 He won the fight via split decision.

 Just over a month removed from his previous bout, Dy faced John Brewin at Brave CF 44 on November 5, 2020.
 Dy won the bout via unanimous decision.

 Dy faced Abdisalam Kubanychbek at BRAVE CF 47 on March 11, 2021.
 He lost the fight via corner stoppage between the second and third round.

 Dy faced Slobodan Maksimović on December 18, 2021, at Brave CF 56.
 He lost the bout via controversial unanimous decision.

 Dy faced Ho Taek Oh on April 30, 2022, at Brave CF 58.
 He lost the bout in the first round after getting dropped and then submitted via rear-naked choke.

 Dy faced Olzhas Eskaraev on September 30, 2022 at Brave CF 62.
 He lost the bout after getting knocked out in the second round and retired after the bout.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

 On December 10, 2022, Dy made his bare-knuckle boxing debut in the main event of BKFC Asia 4: The Big Bash, defeating Apisit Sangmuang by first-round knockout.

 BKB

 Rolando Dy defeated George Hilyard by fourth-round knockout at BKB 34 on September 16, 2023.

 Rolando Dy fought Martin Reffell for the BKB British Featherweight Championship at BKB 37 on March 30, 2024.
 He lost by unanimous decision.

+Rolando DY defeated Hayden Sherriff by second-round TKO via corner stoppage at BYB 32 on October 12, 2024.

+In a highly anticipated "legacy fight", Rolando Dy, son of former WBC Super Featherweight Champion Rolando Navarette, fought Roberto Duran Jr., son of 4-division champion and IBHOF inductee Roberto Duran, in the co-main event of BKB 41 on May 31, 2025.
+Dy defeated Duran Jr. via TKO at the end of the second round due to doctor stoppage and earned him the opportunity to challenge the incumbent champion Liam Rees for the BKB Super Welterweight Championship.

+Rolando Dy made history at BKB 49 on December 5, 2025, by becoming the first bare knuckle boxing world champion from the Philippines where he defeated Liam Rees for the BKB World Super Welterweight Championship via unanimous decision.
+Dy made history, becoming the first bare knuckle boxing world champion from the Philippines.
+He, alongside his father, former WBC Super Featherweight Champion Rolando Navarrette, became the first father-son pair to hold world championships in boxing and bare knuckle.